beckettkev/MSBuildReplaceStringTarget/README.md

 # MSBuildReplaceStringTarget
-Sample Targets for MSBuild for Replacing Strings in MSBuild.
+Sample Targets for MSBuild for Replacing Strings within website files in MSBuild.

+First of all download the MSBuildTasks

+	PM> Install-Package MSBuildTasks

+Then amend your *.csproj file to include the following four lines underneath the existing PropertyGroup region:

 	<PropertyGroup>